Why this course?

 All pharmacists must meet the following requirements:

-- be a registered pharmacist with the GPhC or the Pharmaceutical Society of Northern Ireland.
-(PSNI) with annotation as a supplementary prescriber
+- current registration with the GPhC or the Pharmaceutical Society of Northern Ireland (PSNI) with annotation as a supplementary prescriber

-- be able to provide evidence of prescribing experience which is no longer than 2 years' old
+- be able to provide evidence of prescribing experience that is no longer than two years old

 - demonstrate how they reflect on their own performance and take responsibility for their own CPD